 English Tutor Training (required for both English Tutors and Writing Advisors-not required for other tutors.
-Schedule this training with Sanremi LaRue.
 All on-line work for English Tutoring and Writing Advising should be completed before general on-line training.

 Workshop #7 Writing Advisor Training

-Writing Advisor Training (required for both English Tutors and English Coahces - not required for other tutors).
+Writing Advisor Training (required for both English Tutors and English Coaches - not required for other tutors).
 All on-line work for English Tutors and Advisors should be completed before general on-line training.